-Convention Description bold text Identifies command names, keywords, and command options. italic text Identifies a variable.
-Value A fixed value provided as input to a command option is printed in plain text, for example,show WWN.
-0 Syntax components displayed within square brackets are optional.
-Default responses to system prompts are enclosed in square brackets. { x y z } A choice of required parameters is enclosed in curly brackets separated by vertical bars.
-You must select one of the options. x y A vertical bar separates mutually exclusive element. <> Nonprinting characters, for example, passwords, are enclosed in angle brackets.
-Repeat the previous element, for example, member [member]. \ Indicates a "soft" line break in command examples.
-If a backslash separates two lines of a command input, enter the entire command at the prompt without the backslash.
+Convention Description bold text Identifies command names, keywords, and command options. italic text ldentifies a variable. [] Syntax components displayed within square brackets are optional.
+Default responses to system prompts are enclosed in square brackets.

+Convention Description { x y z } A choice of required parameters is enclosed in curly brackets separated by vertical bars.
+You must select one of the options. x y A vertical bar separates mutually exclusive elements. <> Non-printing characters, for example, passwords, are enclosed in angle brackets.
+Repeat the previous element, for example, member[member]. \ Indicates a "soft" line break in command examples.
+If a backslash separates two lines of a command input, enter the entire command at the prompt without the backslash. bold text Identifies command names, keywords, and command options.